resetes12/pokeemerald/README.md

 * Mirage Island can be forced with a certain Pokémon in the party, apart from its unusual rate, and works even if they are sitting on the PC.

 **Sound related:**
-* Added all the music and sound effects from Pokémon Diamond, Pearl, Platinum, HeartGold, and SoulSilver.
+* Added all the music and sound effects from Pokémon Diamond, Pearl, Platinum, HeartGold, SoulSilver, Black and White.
 * You can listen to all this music using the combo "Right DPAD + Select + B" in the Title Screen.
 * All legendaries have their music swapped for something different using all the newly included tracks from the games mentioned above.
 * Option to disable or enable music.
 * Option to disable or enable Surf and Bike music.
-* Option to choose between different tracks for Wild Battles, Trainers and Frontier Trainers ("Hoenn", "Kanto 1", "Sinnoh", "Johto", "Kanto 2", "Random").
+* Option to choose between different tracks for Wild Battles, Trainers and Frontier Trainers ("Hoenn", "Kanto 1", "Sinnoh", "Johto", "Kanto 2", "Unova", and "Random").
 * Option to choose between "Gen 3", "DPPl", and "HGSS" sound effects.

-# 🔧QUICK FAQ FOR THIS REPO
+# 🔧For developers:

+Please follow [Pret's guide on how to build the rom](https://github.com/pret/pokeemerald/blob/master/INSTALL.md) but using this branch instead of theirs.

+When compiling, **use the modern compiler** with the "make modern" command.
+_Compiling using the old compiler won't work._

+The game was compiled using `(devkitARM release 62) 13.2.0`, but it _should_ work up to `release 65` without any issues.
+Higher versions may not work, so manual fixes might be required.

+# Quick FAQ:

+**Can't open the repo in Porymap!**
+* This project is not yet compatible with Porymap 6.
+Use Porymap 5 instead.

 **I can't compile Modern Emerald!!**
 * First thing: When compiling, **you have to use the modern compiler** with the "make modern" command.
 The old compiler will never work.